RaspberryPiFoundation/scratch-curriculum/pt_BR/Nivel-1/02-Caca-as-bruxas/Caça às bruxas.md

 	(end forever)
 ```
-7. To stop the witch flipping upside down, click on the __only face left-right button__ in the Sprite Summary area.
+7. Para evitar que a bruxa fique de cabeça para baixo, clique  __only face left-right button__ in the Sprite Summary area.

 ###Test Your Project
 __Click the green flag.__